 - Monitoring and preventing all aspects of fraud and compliance within the program.

-- Creating and executing on a communication strategy for partners to share program and promotional updates.
+- Creating and executing a communication strategy for partners to share programs and promotional updates.

 - Analyzing performance to help drive strategy, including weekly, monthly, quarterly and yearly deep dives, as well as campaign debriefs.

 To learn more about what goes into properly managing an affiliate program, check out the Affiliate Program Management page on our site.

 Questions about our global affiliate program management?
 Contact us!
 We’re here to help.

 Learn more about our personalized approch to affiliate program management, visit our Global Services page: https://www.accelerationpartners.com/services-global.